690/2/183 CHURCH STREET

 CHURCH OF ST GILES AND ST PETER

-Statutory Address: CHURCH OF ST GILES AND ST PETER, CHURCH STREET
+CHURCH OF ST PETER AND ST GILES)

-GV I Medieval: significant Norman work, Transitional arcades,13th-century transepts, 15th-century porch and internal features.
+Medieval: significant Norman work, Transitional arcades,13th-century transepts, 15th-century porch and internal features.
 Restoration 1843 by John Hayward.
 Further restoration by Micklethwaite and Somers Clarke 1884-5 and by Micklethwaite 1898-9 (chancel).

 MATERIALS: Limestone rubble and ashlar.
 Limestone dressings.
 Slate roofs.
 Shingled spire.